On the Chromatic Thresholds of Hypergraphs: Introduction

-We finish this section with some definitions. \\ \begin{assorteddef} For an $r$-uniform hypegraph $H$ and a set of vertices $S \subseteq V(H)$, let $H[S]$ denote the $r$-uniform hypergraph consisting of exactly those edges of $H$ that are completely contained in $S$.
-We call this the hypergraph \textbf{induced by} $S$.
-A set of vertices $S \subseteq V(H)$ is called \textbf{independent} if $H[S]$ contains no edges and \textbf{strongly independent} if there is no edge of $H$ containing at least two vertices of $S$.
+\begin{assorteddef} For an $r$-uniform hypegraph $H$ and a set of vertices $S \subseteq V(H)$, let $H[S]$ denote the $r$-uniform hypergraph consisting of exactly those edges of $H$ that are completely contained in $S$.
+We call this the hypergraph \emph{induced by} $S$.
+A set of vertices $S \subseteq V(H)$ is called \emph{independent} if $H[S]$ contains no edges and \emph{strongly independent} if there is no edge of $H$ containing at least two vertices of $S$.
 A hypergraph is $s$-partite if its vertex set can be partitioned into $s$ parts, each of which is strongly independent.

-If $\mathcal{H}$ is a family of $r$-uniform hypergraphs, then the family of \textbf{$\mathcal{H}$-free} hypergraphs is the family of $r$-uniform hypergraphs that contain no member of $\mathcal{H}$ as a (not necessarily induced) subgraph.
+If $\mathcal{H}$ is a family of $r$-uniform hypergraphs, then the family of \emph{$\mathcal{H}$-free} hypergraphs is the family of $r$-uniform hypergraphs that contain no member of $\mathcal{H}$ as a (not necessarily induced) subgraph.
 For an $r$-uniform hypergraph $H$ and an integer $n$, let $ex(n,H)$ be the maximum number of edges an $r$-uniform hypergraph on $n$ vertices can have while being $H$-free and let

-We call $\pi(H)$ the \textbf{Tur\'{a}n density} of $H$.
+We call $\pi(H)$ the \emph{Tur\'{a}n density} of $H$.